 How Well Can You Be Compensated In A Dog Attack

 In each case, an injured person is entitled to receive compensation for their personal injury and any legal damages that may be entitled caused by the big injuries.
 This is also dependent on whether the dog’s owner has insurance and, if there is insurance, the dogs owner’s insurance policy coverage.
+Insurance doesn’t just cover dog attacks but animal attacks as well.
 The insurance company will pay economic (medical bills, lost wages) and non-economic (pain and suffering, disfigurement) damages for the injuries caused by the dog bite or attack.

 Economic damage relates to money and what the victim paid to receive treatment for themselves or a pet that was attacked.
 If you took the legal advice given to you by your personal injury attorney you have started to document all your expenses.
 Transportation like ambulance rides are the first part of the category.
 Next is medical bills.
 Current costs that were racked up in hospital, expected future bills from doctor visits, surgeries and other treatments are covered in compensation.
 There is also the personal financial aspect if the victim is unable to work after the attack and looses wages.
 There are a long list of items that are covered under economic damages and it is best to speak with a lawyer who can help figure out which items apply.

 Non-economic damages are more mental in nature.
 Treatment of scars, mental damage, ongoing pain from injuries or grief from loosing a pet all fall under this category.
 Permanent disability also means a loss of quality of life and is a large part of compensation.